 Hearing Loss Causes

 Age-related hearing loss, called presbycusis, is the loss of hearing that gradually occurs with age.
 It is the most common type of hearing loss, affecting 1 in 3 people by the age of 65, and 1 in 2 people by the age of 75.
 It typically affects both ears equally, and because it occurs so gradually, many people are not fully aware of the extent of their hearing loss until they are fit with hearing aids and can notice how much their hearing has improved.
-For more information on guidelines for regular hearing testing click here.
+Learn more about guidelines for regular hearing testing.

 INJURY AND TRAUMA